yuyang339/cs140e-21spr/labs/0-blink/PRELAB.md

            export PATH="$PATH:your/path/here:your/other/path/here"

       and source it the same way as the `.tcshrc`.
+The instructions for `zsh` (the default on some newer Macs) are the same as for `bash`, but edit `~/.zshrc` instead.

 --------------------------------------------------------------------
 #### Install the rest of the code

-Gates wireless can really suck, so it's best if you download the rest of the code that you need: look in Part 3 (serial drivers) and Part 4 (gcc toolchain) of the lab, and install the software it says.
+~~Gates wireless can really suck, so it's best if you download the rest of the code that you need: look in Part 3 (serial drivers) and Part 4 (gcc toolchain) of the lab, and install the software it says.~~

+We don't have to worry about Gates wireless this year, but you'll still want to download everything else before lab.
+Look in Part 3 (serial drivers) and Part 4 (gcc toolchain) of [the lab](README.md), and install the software it says.

 --------------------------------------------------------------------
 #### Nice-haves: Extra, very useful things.